chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 But *i* was assumed to be an arbitrary Character index in the set representation of *α*.
 Therefore, generalizing, none of the Characters in a Word can be empty. ∎

-Theorem 1.2.2 and 1.2.3 are the necessary logical pre-conditions for Words to arise from the domain of Strings.
+Theorem 1.2.3 and 1.2.4 are the necessary logical pre-conditions for Words to arise from the domain of Strings.
 In essence, before Language can be distinguished from its uncountably infinite domain, a way of measuring String length must be introduced.
 This definition must prevent Empty Strings from entering into the Language, which would otherwise allow the annunciation of null content.

-Language is materially different from its un-structured domain, but this is not guaranteed by Theorem 1.2.1 - Theorem 1.2.3.
-Rather, Theorem 1.2.1 - Theorem 1.2.3 provide the foundation.
+Language is materially different from its un-structured domain, but this is not guaranteed by Theorem 1.2.1 - Theorem 1.2.4.
+Rather, Theorem 1.2.1 - Theorem 1.2.4 provide the foundation.
 To build on this foundation, an additional Axiom governing Word discovery is introduced in the next section.

-Axioms
-^^^^^^

-The goal of the current analysis is to leave the semantic interpretation of Words in a Language as ambiguous as possible.
-This ambiguity, it is hoped, will leave the results of the analysis applicable to palindromic structures in a variety of languages.
-This section details the minimal *necessary* assumptions that are placed on any String to be considered an element of a Language **L**, i.e. a Word.
-The axiom listed in this section is not *sufficient*; in other words, it is possible for a String to satisfy this axioms without being an element of a Language, but any Word that belongs to a Language must satisfy the axiom.

-Let **L** be a Language.
-Let *s* be a String, not necessarily a member of **L**.
-Let *𝔞*:sub:`i` be the *i*:sup:`th` Character of the String *s*.

-**Axiom W.1: The Delimiter Axiom **

-    ∀ α ∈ L: ∀ i ∈ N:sub:`l(s)`: 𝔞:sub:`i` ≠ σ  ∎

-While the definition of String length precludes the inclusion of the Empty Character in a Word, there is no such restriction on the Delimiter.
-In essence, this Axiom capture the common-sense notion that a Word from a Language cannot contain a Delimiter; Instead, Delimiters are what separate Words from one another in a String.

 Inversion
 ^^^^^^^^^

 Before developing the palindromic structure and symmetries in Words and Language, an additional operation must be defined.
 Informally, the *Inverse* of a String is the reversed sequence of Characters in a String.
 The goal of this section is to define this notion precisely.
 In the process, the motivation for this definition as it pertains to Words will be elucidated.

-**Definition 1.2.3: String Inversion**
+**Definition 1.2.4: String Inversion**

 Let *s* be a string with length *l(s)*.
 Let *𝔞*:sub:`i` be the *i*:sup:`th` character of the String *s*.